 - eating more fiber

 - avoiding foods that contain gluten

 A doctor may also recommend or prescribe medications to treat specific symptoms of IBS.
 These may include:

-There is currently no cure for IBS, and a person may find that their IBS gets better or worse over time.
+There is currently no cure for IBS, and a person may find that their symptoms change over time.
 It is usually possible to manage IBS by making lifestyle and dietary changes.
-Keeping a symptoms diary to identify and avoid triggers, such as stressors or certain foods, can also help reduce flare-ups.
+Keeping a symptom diary to identify and avoid triggers, such as stressors or certain foods, can help reduce flares.